hroptatyr/clitoris/index.md

 Controlling output
 ==================

-The ignore operator as introduced in the Syntax section above will still compare the output to the reference and print a diff.
+The ignore operator as introduced in the Controlling behaviour section above will still compare the output to the reference and print a diff.
 To gain a more subtle control over what appears in the output use the (make-inspired) `@` built-in afront the command to bypass the diffing altogether (this implies `ignore-output` of course).

 A fabulous usecase is the included `hxdiff(1)` tool which itself prints a diff (of the hexdumps of two files), and thus avoids the confusion of